navit-gps/navit/docs/index.rst

 ###################

-This document is the official User Manual for `Navit`__, the OpenSource vector based navigation software.
+This document is the official User Manual for `Navit`__, the Open Source vector based navigation software.

 Navit is a open source (GPL) car navigation system with routing engine.